josephpicardat/ArcadeGames/README.md

 -   React: The library used for building the user interface.
 -   Material-UI: Provides UI components and styling.
 -   Vite: A fast build tool and development server that significantly speeds up the development process with fast hot module replacement (HMR) and optimized builds.
 Vite serves the application with fast, unbundled development and produces highly optimized production builds.
+-   Phaser.js: Library used for building game elements

 ## License